 If you are a journalist and interested in doing a story on the Rubber Jellyfish documentary, we would love to hear from you.
 Please send an email as a first point of contact if you require an interview.

 There are seven sea turtle species on Planet Earth.
 Six are endangered.
 Rubber Jellyfish is a documentary about the surprising effects of helium balloons on sea turtles, sea birds and many other species including our own.
-In this deeply personal story, a mum to be meets key players fighting for and against the rights of the balloon industry, exploring the environmental effects of this most common symbol of childhood.
+In this deeply personal story, a mum to be meets key players fighting for and against the rights of the balloon industry, exploring the consequences of this most common symbol of childhood.

 - 6 of 7 sea turtle species worldwide are endangered according to the IUCN Red List